What do we want to achieve?

 Embedded across the curriculum are not only opportunities for children to develop scientific theory, but also chances for them to work scientifically to understand how theories are established, tested and revised through practical investigations and leads of enquiry.
 They are taught how science can be used to explain what is occurring through observations, predict how things will behave, collect and record data and evaluate and analyse causes.

 For example, Year 5 children explore the effects of air resistance by observing the way in which a parachute descends.
 They test different materials and compare their effectiveness, recording and analysing data.
 This provides a deeper understanding of the physics governing real life objects such as aeroplanes, boats and cars and the materials and shapes which ensure these perform successfully.

 The curriculum is progressive, including substantive knowledge, topics and skills that pupils must learn to accelerate later learning and deepen their understanding of concepts.
 For example when looking at the human body, they are introduced to their body parts and senses in KS1, building upon this in Lower Key Stage Two when exploring the Skeleton and digestive system and then further deepening their knowledge in upper Key Stage Two when exploring the circulatory system.
-They build up a detailed picture of how the human body functions and is kept healthy throughout their time at St Luke’s.
+They build up a detailed picture of how the human body functions and how it is kept healthy.
 Our aim is for our pupils to leave St Luke’s with a strong knowledge of key concepts within science across biology, chemistry and physics that will provide firm foundations to continue their understanding within secondary school.